-There's limitations, the programs run quite wonky and currently there's no known way to attach a second network adapter to it so it has to be adapted to very specific use cases.
-The chipset however does seem to support monitor mode which is impressive.
+Fake Access points and Bluetooth exploits have been tested and they work.
+However a lot of stuff still runs quite wonky and currently there's no known way to attach a second network adapter to it, so it has to be adapted to very specific use cases.
+The chipset of the Ticwatch however does seem to support monitor mode but we just haven't been able to utilize it successfully yet.

 Advantages Over Directional Antennas:

-- Persistence and Low Profile: Remains discreet once deployed.
+- Persistence and Low Profile: Remains discreet once deployed, battery of the smart watch will last you a day.

 - Accessibility: Reaches areas inaccessible by long-range antennas (e.g., rooftops).